michaelpj/termsandtruthconditions/_posts/2015-03-26-types_and_reading_code.md

 available is horrendous.

-Obviously, I think that languages with static typing and type inference have a strict improvement in readibility over both Python and Java.
+Obviously, I think that languages with static typing and type inference have a strict improvement in readability over both Python and Java.
 You *do* need the compiler around a bit more to tell you the inferred types, but it's better than having all the redundant noise that Java forces on you.
-However, I highly doubt that such languages are the supremum of readibility - no doubt there is further to go.
+However, I highly doubt that such languages are the supremum of readability - no doubt there is further to go.

 But when it comes down to it, I would rather read Java than Python any day, and